 - Keep it open-ended

-Keeping each step of the activity separate may make it easier for the kids to focus.
+Keeping each activity step separate may make it easier for the kids to focus.
 It also helps them break down tasks into two essential parts: seeing and doing.
 This helps executive functioning skills.
-These concepts will prove useful during many other learning activities for four-year-olds.
+These concepts will prove helpful during many other learning activities for four-year-olds.

 Draw or Trace Representations

 Have your kids cut loose by drawing some people and animals using magazines or shapes.
 Ask them to draw their favorite shape for the body.
 Then, have them add more elements of their choice for the head, legs, and other parts.

 Allow the child the freedom to create and to use his imagination.
 Encourage children to tell a story with their drawings.
 Whether their stick figures or fantastical colorings don’t matter, these games for four-year-olds are about exploring the freedom of expression, not scrutinizing the results.

 Simply give verbal instructions as you let the creativity fly.
 Be positive and encouraging as you let your children explore their imaginations.
 Activities for 4-year-olds to do at home should be low-key, fun, and supportive.